 be run within the confines of the park).

 |1948||Second Guggenheim Fellowship, results

 Publishes Photo Series I: Camera and Lens and 2: The Negative.

-the Wilderness Club.
-Adams himself named as the first
+established by the Wilderness Club.
+Adams himself named

-lands and to caring that future generations know a part
+wild lands and to caring that future generations know

 Awarded Presidential Medal of Freedom from President Carter.

 |1982||At eightieth birthday celebration is presented the Decoration of "Commander of the Order of the Arts and Letters", the highest cultural award given by the French government to a foreigner.|